IRS Forms

 Part III, Qualifying Advanced Energy Project Credit, Section 48C

 Section 48C was refreshed and funded by the Inflation Reduction Act.
 It provides an investment credit for projects that re‑equip, expand, or establish facilities that manufacture or recycle clean energy components, reduce industrial emissions, or process critical materials.
 The base rate is 6 percent, which increases to 30 percent if prevailing wage and apprenticeship conditions are met.
 Credits are allocated through the IRS with DOE technical review.
-Do not place property in service before your allocation or you will be ineligible.
+Do not place property in service before your allocation or you will be ineligible, and note that section 48C and section 45X are mutually exclusive for the same property, you cannot claim both.

 The 48C program includes strict timelines, commonly two years to meet certification and two more years to place in service.
 Track those dates on your close calendar and set reminder tasks so you do not miss a milestone.